 One of the most popular use cases for NGINX Plus is load balancing.
 In most enterprises today this is handled by hardware appliances such as the F5 BIG‑IP and Citrix NetScaler.
 Though these appliances have served enterprises well for 30 years, they are now limiting, in terms of features, flexibility, and functionality, and cost prohibitive.

 Earlier this year we compared the price/performance of NGINX Plus to both the F5 BIG‑IP and Citrix NetScaler.
 We found that, with NGINX Plus, you can save over 80% while maintaining the same level of performance.

 NGINX Plus also drives cost savings in many other use cases in addition to load balancing.
 You can contact NGINX for an evaluation of your specific situation.

 2. New NGINX Plus Features

-NGINX Plus has a number of great features that are not in the open source NGINX software.
-Though NGINX, Inc. commits the majority of its development resources to features that work in both versions, NGINX Plus always has some cutting‑edge or enterprise‑oriented features not found in the open source software, including advanced load balancing with session persistence, advanced cache control, active health checks, and live activity monitoring.
+NGINX Plus has a number of great features that are not in NGINX Open Source.
+Though NGINX, Inc. commits the majority of its development resources to features that work in both versions, NGINX Plus always has some cutting‑edge or enterprise‑oriented features not found in NGINX Open Source, including advanced load balancing with session persistence, advanced cache control, active health checks, and live activity monitoring.